Environment Administration

 Expire User Sessions in Express

-This drop-down menu provides you with two options:
+This drop-down menu provides you with opinions exclusive to Express sessions:

 • Expiration on Browser Quit: Unqork ends an end-user's session when they exit their browser.
 It's a best practice to use this option for the strongest security.